 Musée de l’Orangerie

-Located in the Place de la Concorde, close to Louvre, the Musée de l’Orangerie is an art gallery exhibiting impressionist and post-impressionist paintings, famous for its murals painted by Monet, including Monet’s famous “Water Lilies” series.
+Located in the Place de la Concorde, close to the Louvre, the Musée de l’Orangerie is an art gallery exhibiting impressionist and post-impressionist paintings, famous for its murals painted by Monet, including Monet’s famous “Water Lilies” series.

 The gallery also contains works by famous artists like Picasso, Modigliani, and Renoir.